 Name

-check_boxes -- define and verify slitmask alignment box coordinates using red side data
+check_boxes -- define and verify slitmask alignment box coordinates using blue or red side data

 Usage